ddodogames/dodo-bot-site/src/content/docs/advanced/canary.md

 To setup the bot, go to `config.js` and configure the available setup options for the bot.

 Once you're done, open the terminal and run `node .` and the bot should start.
-Have fun with testing!
+Have fun testing!

 # Updating the install
-Since 2.2.3, Support for updating the Canary builds to latest changes is possible without redownloading them.
+Since 2.2.3, Support for updating Installs to latest changes is possible without redownloading the latest build.

 :::note
-This only works if you have Git installed
+This only works if you have Git installed.
 :::

 Go to the directory of the current install you have and simply run this in terminal: